 If you have any problems installing or using, please visit the video tutorial h[tt]ps://www.youtube.com/watch?v=gOgh3ABju6Q'

 Dealing with the Cry128 Ransomware

 The Cry128 Ransomware demands 0.15 BitCoin (approximately $250 USD at the current exchange rate) to decrypt the victim's files.
 Computer users should refrain from paying this ransom.
 There is no guarantee that the con artists will deliver on their promise and, even if they do, paying these ransoms will allow them to create and develop threats like the Cry128 Ransomware, reinfect the victim's computer or claim more victims eventually.
 The best protection against threats like the Cry128 Ransomware is to have backup copies of all files on an external memory device.
 This allows victims of the Cry128 Ransomware infection to quickly recover their files from the backup, undermining any power the con artists have over the victim completely.

-to Detect Cry128 Ransomware * SpyHunter's free version is only for malware detection.
+to Detect Cry128 Ransomware * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.